1. Summary

 Clean

-The data/clean folder contains cleaned data that originates from the data/raw folder.
-The only way that data can be added to the data/clean folder is through a data cleaning script (saved in the scripts/clean folder).
+Cleaning data can be done through a data cleaning script (saved in the scripts/clean folder).

 Rules:

-• All data/clean data should be reflected in the PostgreSQL schema.
+• All cleaned data should be reflected in the PostgreSQL schema.

 • Clean data tables should be stored in long format.